noahfraiture/ideahelix/README.md

 ## Acknowledgments
 - [Kakoune](https://kakoune.org) – for ruining my life by making every other editing style unbearable.
-- [Helix](https://helix-editor.com) – for doing the hard work of RIIR-ing Kakoune.
 - [Iosevka](https://typeof.net/Iosevka/) – for being the font of choice, both in the logo and for daily use (licensed under the
   [SIL Open Font License](https://opensource.org/licenses/OFL-1.1)).